Chuck Rozanski: Writing

-In 2002 Rozanski began writing the column "Tales from the Database" for the Comics Buyer's Guide.
+Rozanski wrote the column "Tales from the Database" for the Comics Buyer's Guide from 2001 through 2009.

 Appearances

 Rozanski drives all over the U.S. to local comics shops in order to stock Mile High's back issue inventory.
 He is also a frequent attendee at comic book conventions across the country.

-Rozanski was one of five people whose journey to and experiences at the San Diego Comic Con were depicted in the 2011 Morgan Spurlock documentary Comic-Con Episode IV: A Fan's Hope.
+Rozanski was one of five people whose journey to and experiences at San Diego Comic Con were depicted in the 2011 Morgan Spurlock documentary Comic-Con Episode IV: A Fan's Hope.
 In the film, Rozanski seeks to sell a copy of Red Raven #1 for $500,000 in order to pay off his debts.
 Although he does not sell the comic book, his booth at the convention generates more profit than the previous year's, allowing Mile High Comics to move into a new 65,000 square foot warehouse.

 Awards and recognition

 Rozanski is widely recognized as an industry leader, and in 2003 he was awarded the Defender of Liberty Award by the Comic Book Legal Defense Fund for his long-standing dedication to the protection of free speech.